albert-anthony6/24G-hosted/README.md

 - Deleting user

-- Ppdating own user if logged in
+- Updating own user if logged in

 - Updating comment